 “I really love interacting with customers and my last job took me a bit away from that.
 I’m looking to find a role that will let me get back to the direct customer interaction that I enjoy so much.”

+Once you’ve given the hiring manager an idea of what you are targeting in your job hunt, it’s time to talk a bit about why their job interests you… Show the hiring manager that you put some effort into researching as much info as possible about the position.
 This might be as simple as reading the job description.
-Other times you might need to go on the company’s website or LinkedIn page to find info about the area you’re targeting in your job hunt.
+Other times you might need to research the company’s website or LinkedIn page to find info about the area you’re targeting in your job hunt.

 Here’s what your answer might look like after a bit of research:

 “I love interacting with customers and my last job took me a bit away from that.
 I’m looking to find a role that will let me get back to the direct customer interaction that I enjoy so much.
 I took a look at the job description before coming in and it seems like this role involves a lot of customer-facing work.”